Deivisson-dev/task-stack-manager/README.md

 ### Contribution

-Feel free to fork the project, submit issues, and contribute to improving `StackTaskManager`.
+Feel free to fork the project, submit issues, and contribute to improving `task-stack-manager`.
 Your insights and improvements are what make open-source projects thrive and evolve.

 ---